dorkamotorka/goby/README.md

 ```
 go run cmd/goby/main.go init <path>
 ```
-where `<path> is the directory where you want to create your eBPF project`
+where `<path> is the directory where you want to create your eBPF project`.

+**NOTE**: If the path directory doesn't exists it will create it for you.

 ## What does it do?